swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 The most obvious alternative here is the choice of separator.
 Other options include:

 - `[5 * Int]`, using the standard ASCII symbol for multiplication.
 - `[5 ⨉ Int]`, the Unicode n-ary times operator.
-This looks nice but is impactical as not keyboard-accessible.
+This looks nice but is impractical as not keyboard-accessible.
 - `[5; Int]` is what Rust uses, but appears to have little association with "times" or "many".
 Similarly other arbitrary punctuation e.g. `,` or `/` or `#`.
 - `[5 of Int]` is more verbose than `x` but could be considered more clear.
 It has the upside or downside, depending on your preference, of being almost, but not quite, grammatical.
 - `:` is of course ruled out as it is used for dictionary literals.

-Note that `*` is an existing operator, and may lead to ambiguity in fuure when expressions can be used to determine the size: `[5 * N * Int]`. `x` is clearer in this case: `[5 * N x Int]`.
+Note that `*` is an existing operator, and may lead to ambiguity in future when expressions can be used to determine the size: `[5 * N * Int]`. `x` is clearer in this case: `[5 * N x Int]`.
 It also avoids parsing ambiguity, as the grammar does not allow two identifiers in succession.
 But it would be less clear if `x` also appeared as an identifier: `[5 * x x Int]` (which is not yet permitted but may be in future use cases).

 This becomes more important if the future direction of a value equivalent is pursued. `[2 * 2 * 2]` could be interpreted as `[2, 2, 2, 2]`, `[4, 4,]`, or `[8]`.